SuperM7-com/arkos-docs/docs/core-concepts/built-in-authentication-system.md

 ## How It Works

 In order to use the Built-in Auth System in **Arkos** there are some things that you must setup and those things differs slightly between the both approaches (Static RBAC and Dynamic RBAC), below you have an overview in form of key points to setup and use the Built-in Auth System.
-Or if you want, you can also dive directly to a full detail documentation on how to set this up in your project using the Static RBAC approach [Clicking Here](/docs/advanced-guide/static-rbac-authentication).
+Or if you want, you can also dive directly to a full detail documentation on how to set this up in your project using the Static RBAC approach [clicking Here](/docs/advanced-guide/static-rbac-authentication) or about Dynamic approach [clicking here](/docs/advanced-guide/dynamic-rbac-authentication).

-1. **User Model Required Fields**: To use **Arkos** Built-in Auth System you must define a Userl model and it must contain some required fields and as stated before they differ sligthly when using Static RBAC and Dynamic RBAC, [see more](/docs/advanced-guide/implementing-built-in-auth-system#defining-the-user-model).
+1. **User Model Required Fields**: To use **Arkos** Built-in Auth System you must define a Userl model and it must contain some required fields and as stated before they differ sligthly when using Static RBAC and Dynamic RBAC,see more about user model for static RBAC [cliking here](/docs/advanced-guide/static-rbac-authentication#defining-the-user-model).
 2. **User Roles**: The `role` or `roles` fields in the **User** model can be a string, list of strings, enums in Static RBAC or a `UserRole` model when using Dynamic RBAC, representing a single role (e.g., `admin`) or multiple roles (e.g., `admin`, `editor`), [see more](/docs/advanced-guide/static-rbac-authentication#role-userrole).
 3. **Auth Config**: For handling the RBAC properly you must setup some auth configuration, in Static RBAC those are made through static files in your code ([see here](/docs/advanced-guide/static-rbac-authentication#using-auth-config-to-customize-endpoint-behavior)).
-While in Dynamic RBAC these auth configs are made in database models such as `AuthRole`, `AuthPermission` and `UserRole` which you can you will see how to setup and use them by [clicking here](/docs/advanced-guide/implementing-built-in-auth-system#models-required-for-dynamic-rbac).
+While in Dynamic RBAC these auth configs are made in database models such as `AuthRole`, `AuthPermission` and `UserRole` which you can see how to setup and use them by [clicking here](/docs/advanced-guide/dynamic-rbac-authentication#models-required-for-dynamic-rbac).

-## Features Provided by Arkos Built-in Auth System
+## Features Provided

 By default, **Arkos Built-in Auth System** provides various authentication and authorization features, including: